AlexMollard/CvarTesting/README.md

 ## Contributing

-If you find any bugs or issues in the code, or if you would like to suggest improvements, feel free to open an issue or submit a pull request.
+If you find any bugs or issues in the code, or if you would like to suggest improvements, feel free to open an issue or even just pull the repo its all public.
 Contributions are welcome and appreciated!

 ## License